-- Assisting members in improving their activities of daily living skills (ADLs) so they can perform ADL more independently or access services to support them in doing so - · Providing service coordination and linkage including - · Assistance with transportation to essential medical and behavioral health appointments - Assisting with obtaining benefits, housing, and healthcare - Collaborating with emergency services programs/mobile crisis intervention (ESP/MCIs) and/or outpatient providers; including working with ESP's to develop, revise and/or utilize member crisis prevention plans and/or safety plans as part of the crisis planning tools for youth - Fostering empowerment, recovery, and wellness, including linkages to recovery-oriented peer support and/or selfhelp supports and services
+- Assisting members in improving their activities of daily living skills (ADLs) so they can perform ADL more independently or access services to support them in doing so - Providing service coordination and linkage including: - Assistance with transportation to essential medical and behavioral health appointments - Assisting with obtaining benefits, housing, and healthcare - Collaborating with emergency services programs/mobile crisis intervention (AMCIs) and/or outpatient providers; including working with AMCI's to develop, revise and/or utilize member crisis prevention plans and/or safety plans as part of the crisis planning tools for youth - Fostering empowerment, recovery, and wellness, including linkages to recovery-oriented peer support and/or self-help supports and services

-Community Support Program for Chronically Homeless Individuals (CSP-CHI, formerly C-SPECH): CSP-CHI is a more intensive form of CSP for chronically homeless individuals who have identified a permanent supportive housing (PSH) opportunity.
-Once housing is imminent with members moving within 120 days, members receiving CSP may receive CSP-CHI services.
-CSP-CHI includes assistance from specialized professionals who, based on their unique skills, education, or lived experience, have the ability to engage and support individuals experiencing chronic homelessness in searching for PSH, preparing for and transitioning to an available housing unit and, once housed, coordinating access to physical health, behavioral health, and other needed services geared toward helping them sustain community tenure.
+Community Support Program for Homeless Individuals (CSP-CH, formerly CSP-CHI & C-SPECH): Community Support Program for Homeless Individuals (CSP-HI) is a specialized CSP service to address the health-related social needs of members who: (1) Are experiencing homelessness and are frequent users of acute health services (2) Are experiencing chronic homelessness, as defined by the US Department of Housing and Urban Development, (3) Have identified a Permanent Supportive Housing (PSH) housing opportunity.
+Once housing is imminent (members moving within 120 days), members receiving CSP may receive CSP-HI services.
+CSP-HI includes assistance from specialized professionals who, based on their unique skills, education, or lived experience, have the ability to engage and support individuals experiencing chronic homelessness.
+Their support includes helping members in searching for permanent supportive housing, preparing for and transitioning to an available housing unit, and once housed, coordinating access to physical health, behavioral health, and other needed services geared towards helping them sustain tenancy and meet their health needs.